karlkoorna/tweaky/README.md

 **Status**

-The `Status` section defines the tweak's status in the UI.
+Defines the tweak's status in the UI.
 The command's output (`output`) or exit code (`code`) will be checked against the provided Regex value.
 If there is a match the tweak will be considered enabled.
 If the section is not present the tweak will be treated not toggleable and can only be enabled.

 ```ini
 [Status]